danielsaidi/website_danielsaidi/collections/_posts/2011/2011-10-08-am-i-writing-bad-tests.md

 ## Conclusion

-Testing the decorator class like this is really time-consuming, and for each new method I add, I have to write more of these tests for each decorator class.
-That could become a lot of useless tests.
-I just hate having to write them 🙂
+Testing the decorator class like this is time-consuming, and for each new method, I have to write more of these tests.
+I want to ensure that the base service is properly used, but I really hate writing these tests.

-So, this raises my final question:

-Wouldn't it be better to only test the stuff that differ?
-In this case, keep the CreateInvite_ShouldSendEmail and skip the rest.
+Wouldn't it be better to only test the stuff that differ, i.e. keep the `CreateInvite_ShouldSendEmail` and skip the rest?
 Let me know what you think.